-Counting every horse is not possible in a landscape that is as large, remote and rugged as Kosciuszko National Park.
-As a result, monitoring is undertaken at different scales using a range of globally recognised scientific methods to answer questions about population numbers, wild horse density, population trends and to help quantify the impact of wild horses on environmental and cultural values.
+Counting every horse individually is not possible in a landscape as large, remote and rugged as Kosciuszko National Park.
+As a result, monitoring is undertaken using the international and Australian standard for population surveys of large animals from the air.
+The 2021 Kosciuszko National Park Wild Horse Heritage Management Plan commits to science-based wild horse population estimates.

 The spring 2020 survey report found the best estimate for the wild horse population in Kosciuszko National Park is 14,380.

 The 95% confidence interval of the survey is 8798–22,555.
 This means that we can be very confident that the population is at least 8798 and could be up to 22,555 wild horses.

 This 5-yearly survey is an initiative of the Australian Alps National Parks Cooperative Management Program, and involves the National Parks and Wildlife Service, ACT Parks and Conservation Service and Parks Victoria.
 Surveys have been undertaken in 2001, 2003, 2009, 2014 and 2019.
 The survey aims to produce an estimate of the wild horse population across Alps reserves and state forest in New South Wales and Victoria.

 More information and the survey results are available on the Australian Alps National Parks website.